Ayush-Singhal-2004/JAVA-NOTES/README.md

 #Defining a package in JAVA :
 1. To place classes inside a package, you must put the name of the package at the top of your source file, before the code defines the classes in the package.
 2. If you don't put a package statement in the source file, then the classes in that source file belong to the default package.
 The default package has no package name.
-3. The general form of package statement is - package paackage_name;
+3. The general form of package statement is - package package_name;
+4. The general form of multileveled package statment is - package pkg1[.pkg2[.pkg3]];

+- CLASSPATH : It is actually an environment variable in Java, and tells Java applications and the Java Virtual Machine (JVM) where to find the libraries of classes.
+These include any that you have developed on your own.